 The worst part about the CBD market today is that it’s basically the wild-west, with lots of brands selling CBD products that don’t contain the advertised amount of CBD or are contaminated in some way.
 This is why it’s so important to vet any CBD brand you decide to purchase from, especially if it’s online.

 Thankfully, there are some very trustworthy CBD brands out there that use all-natural American grown hemp and put every batch of product under strict 3rd party lab testing.
-The brand that I use and trust is called Pure Spectrum CBD and it’s probably the cleanest and most effective CBD brand on the market.
+The distributor I trust is called Direct Hemp and the products they sell are from the cleanest and most effective CBD brands on the market.

-Pure Spectrum CBD is available for shipping all over the world, so I recommend starting with one of their CBD oils.
-If you’re new to using CBD, or are just unsure about it, you can buy one of their smaller less expensive 1250mg or 500mg bottles.
+Direct Hemp is available for shipping all over the United States, so I recommend starting with one of their CBD oils.
+If you’re new to using CBD, or are just unsure about it, you can buy one of their smaller less expensive 1000mg or 500mg bottles.

-But if want to being using CBD for the long term, the best bang for your buck is this super-concentrated 5000mg bottle, which contains over 120 (40mg) doses of CBD oil.
+But if want to being using CBD for the long term, the best bang for your buck is this super-concentrated 6000mg bottle of Charlotte’s Web strain CBD, which contains 150 (40mg) doses of CBD oil.
 This is the one I recommend using since it’s the most cost-effective way to get the same dose I take each day.